 Student Governance Association Delegates function as the College's student government.
 Elected representatives meet with the dean and associate dean on a regular basis during the academic year to enhance communication between the College's students, faculty, and administration; provide feedback regarding College initiatives, share student needs with the college administration; promote student's professional development; and discuss other matters of general concern to the college's student body.
-View the SGA By-Laws.
+View the SGA By-Laws 2022-2023.

 Drake Pharmacy (Rx) Unified Group of Students (DRxUGS) is the umbrella organization for all the pharmacy national organizations.
 This organization, open to all students in the pharmacy program, is a unified organization of all Drake pharmacy student organizations and was established in 2000.
-Student members are also members of the Iowa Pharmacy Association (IPA) as well as select membership in one of seven national organizations:
+Student members are also members of the Iowa Pharmacy Association (IPA) as well as select membership in one of nine national organizations:

-Drake University Student Occupational Therapy Association (DUSOTA) is a campus student organization whose mission is to enhance the field of occupational therapy through professional development, educational, community, and social activities.
+The Drake University Student Occupational Therapy Association (DUSOTA) is a campus student organization whose mission is to enhance the field of occupational therapy through professional development, educational, community, and social activities.

 Phi Delta Chi is a national professional pharmaceutical fraternity founded at the University of Michigan in 1883.
 The local (Psi) chapter was authorized at Des Moines University in 1921, transferred to Des Moines College of Pharmacy in 1928 and to Drake in 1939.

 Kappa Psi is a national professional pharmaceutical fraternity founded at the New Haven Collegiate and Commercial Institute in 1879.
 The local (Beta Chi) chapter was installed at the Des Moines College of Pharmacy in 1930 and transferred to Drake in 1939.